How to Prevent and Treat Colds Naturally

 When you do come down with a cold, natural approaches can support the healing process:

-Essential Oils: Use oils in a chest rub or aromatherapy diffuser to reduce the intensity of coughs and congestions.
+Use oils in a chest rub or aromatherapy diffuser to reduce the intensity of coughs and congestions.
 Try peppermint, lemon, eucalyptus, lavender, clove and tea tree.
-Ask Dr. Lewis, as some oils are not recommended for children; others should not be combined, and concentrated oils need to be diluted properly before use.
+Ask Dr. Lewis, as some oils are not recommended for children.
+Others should not be combined, and concentrated oils need to be diluted properly before use.

 Natural medicine offers a multitude of ways to personalize care, especially to support the prevention and treatment of URI.
 Speak with Dr. Lisa Lewis about what approaches are best for you.